Otonomo Technologies Ltd. (OTMO) will benefit from these strategies

-Otonomo Technologies Ltd. (NASDAQ:OTMO) marked $0.29 per share on Monday, up from a previous closing price of $0.29.
-While Otonomo Technologies Ltd. has overperformed by 1.72%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, OTMO fell by -93.90%, with highs and lows ranging from $5.96 to $0.20, whereas the simple moving average fell by -75.56% in the last 200 days.
+While Otonomo Technologies Ltd. has overperformed by 8.24%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, OTMO fell by -92.28%, with highs and lows ranging from $4.70 to $0.20, whereas the simple moving average fell by -72.78% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now